DataFrames - Part 1

 4 5.426060 97.931489

-Without any input argument, this displays the first five data lines of the dataframe.
-You can specify alter the number of rows displayed by including a single integer as argument, e.g. head(10).
+Without any input argument, this displays the first five data lines of data i the newly-created DataFrame.
+You can specify and alter the number of rows displayed by including a single integer as argument, e.g. head(10).

-If you feel there are too many decimal places in the default view, you can restrict their number by using the round function:
+If you feel there are too many decimal places in the default view, you can restrict their number by using the round method.
+The numerical argument that you provide in the round parentheses controls the number of decimal places the method rounds to, with digits up to 5 being rounded down, and above (and inclusive of) 5, being rounded up:

 PYTHON